Why We Need An

 The Committee on Developments in the Science of Learning, (2000, p.
 8) cited 'learning with understanding (as) one of the hallmarks of the new science of learning'.
 In other words, understanding needs to be present for learning to occur.

 That understanding needs to be present for learning to occur is so obvious I have no idea why it needs to be researched.
-(When was the last time you successfully learned something complicated that you could make zero sense of?)
-But, there you have it - the claim has been backed up by research - understanding needs to be present in order for learning to occur!
+(When was the last time you successfully learned something complicated that you had no understanding about?)
+But, there you have it - the claim has been backed up by research - understanding needs to be present for learning to occur!

 That understanding needs to be present for learning to occur is so obvious I have no idea why it needs to be researched.
-(When was the last time you successfully learned something complicated that you could make zero sense of?)
-But, there you have it - the claim has been backed up by research - understanding needs to be present in order for learning to occur!
+(When was the last time you successfully learned something complicated that you had no understanding about?)
+But, there you have it - the claim has been backed up by research - understanding needs to be present for learning to occur!

 Resilience

-Also - and this is my key point on this one - there is a massive difference between students grappling with some maths with a level of confidence that they will eventually understand it and students who have no clue at all about the maths that is in front of them.
+Also - and this is my key point - there is a massive difference between students grappling with some mathematics (with a level of confidence that they will eventually understand it) and students who have little clue about most of the mathematics tasks we give them to do.

-Also - and this is my key point on this one - there is a massive difference between students grappling with some maths with a level of confidence that they will eventually understand it and students who have no clue at all about the maths that is in front of them.
+Also - and this is my key point - there is a massive difference between students grappling with some mathematics (with a level of confidence that they will eventually understand it) and students who have little clue about most of the mathematics tasks we give them to do.

 The Understanding-first, Procedures-second mindset

-Rather than having, as our over-riding priority, to teach our students procedures, why not prepare students for the coming procedures by presenting them with well-structured activities that foster understanding of the very concepts upon which the coming procedures are based?
+Rather than operating with a Procedures-first mindset, why not prepare students for the coming procedures by presenting them with well-structured exploratory activities that foster understanding of the very concepts upon which the forthcoming procedures are based?

 Teachers who walk into their mathematics classrooms with an Understanding-first, Procedures-second mindset realise the importance of procedures and procedural knowledge.
-However, they realise that having students understand what they are working on for the majority of lesson time is a key aim.
+However, they realise that having students understand what they are working on for the majority of lesson time is the key aim.
+And they realise that to reach that aim they need to enable their students to understand the concepts upon which the routines and procedures are based.

 Teachers who walk into their mathematics classrooms with an Understanding-first, Procedures-second mindset realise the importance of procedures and procedural knowledge.
-However, they realise that having students understand what they are working on for the majority of lesson time is a key aim.
+However, they realise that having students understand what they are working on for the majority of lesson time is the key aim.
+And they realise that to reach that aim they need to enable their students to understand the concepts upon which the routines and procedures are based.

 Some principles of an Understanding-first, Procedures-second mindset/approach: